 How to Make Homemade Had Cream Without Beeswax

 The whole process of making hand cream is fairly simple and straightforward.
-I am going to share a couple of variations, including several essential oil blends to choose from.
+I will share a couple of variations, including several essential oil blends to choose from.

-For the base, I am using shea butter; of course, candelilla wax, we will need a carrier oil, which I use argan oil + jojoba oil, and lastly, essential oils.
+For the base, I am using shea butter and; of course, candelilla wax, we will need carrier oil, argan oil + jojoba oil, and essential oils.
 Your skin type will determine which carrier oil and essential oils you will want to use.

 To make the lotion, you will need a glass bowl, saucepan, and glass airtight container for storage.

 What you will love about this homemade hand cream is that the recipe is easily customizable.
 This DIY hand cream for dry hands uses ingredients that are already shelf-stable.